p2pu/erasmus-partner-site/about.md

+---
+title: About
+about: |
+  Learning circles were started by Peer 2 Peer University (P2PU) and Chicago Public Library in 2015.
+Since then, the model of peer learning in libraries has spread to libraries and community centers across North America, East Africa, and parts of Europe.
+This year, ZLB is proud to partner with P2PU to bring learning circles to Berlin.
+faq_title: Frequently asked questions
+faq:
 - q: What is a learning circle?
   a: |
         A learning circle is a group of people who meet to learn something together.
 Learning circles are: